FREE SHIPPING ON EVERY ORDER

 Aside from concrete, the use of timber as a flooring material has been and will remain popular.
-Like teak, it can be left to turn silver or just maintain in its natural color which works both ways.
+Like teak, it can be left to turn silver or maintain in its natural color, which works both ways.

-Whether on steps or on walls or furniture, strip lights are trendy this year because additional sources of light aside from general lighting enhance the mood and feel of any area.
+Whether on steps or walls or furniture, strip lights are trendy this year because additional sources of view aside from general lighting enhance the mood and feel of any area.

 The Scandinavian style is a hit due to minimalist and straightforward charm oozing with coziness and warmth.
 Recently, the style is taken outside, and the same elements are applied in its decor and furniture pieces.

 Pastel and cool colors are used, and the monochromatic color palette is ideal.
 The style was created to combat the long and gloomy winters in the Scandinavian countries, which makes even more sense to apply it outdoors when the days start to become chilly.

 No longer just for design, landscapes are being designed to go with the flow of climate.
 It will be an ongoing trend due to the continuing effects of climate change.